 Delacroix and colour

-From 13 July to 31 December 2022, the Musée National Eugène-Delacroix invites visitors to discover its permanent collections through the lens of Delacroix’s colours.
+From 13 July to 31 December 2022 (Extension until 23 January 2023), the Musée National Eugène-Delacroix invites visitors to discover its permanent collections through the lens of Delacroix’s colours.
 From the reds and ochres of the Orient to Prussian blue and cobalt green, via the black and white of engraving, this is an opportunity to explore Delacroix’s palette in a thematic selection of works by the painter, exhibited in his home and place of creation.

 When it comes to colour in painting, the name Eugène Delacroix immediately comes to mind.
 Indeed, he mixes colours and techniques in a whirlwind of creativity to bring his works to life.
 The romantic painter described himself as a colourist, writing in his diary: